A Deep Dive into Compile-Time Fibonacci Calculation

 }

-The real bottleneck in the past was that the compiler had no way of knowing that this calculation should be moved to compile-time, so we were forced to use templates to compel the compiler to do the math.
-When we look at a compiler, its true power lies in maintaining type information.
-The essence of the compilation process is to complete a constructive proof, and the boundary of optimization is the boundary of the information the compiler possesses.
-Therefore, a more natural solution is to provide the compiler with this information, allowing it to perform the compile-time calculation.
-This is what constexpr
+The real bottleneck in the past was that the compiler did not know this computation ought to be moved into compile time, so we had to use template to compel it to do the arithmetic.
+If we look at the compiler itself, its real strength lies in maintaining and exploiting type information.
+In a meaningful sense, compilation is the completion of a constructive proof, and the boundary of optimization is the boundary of the information available to the compiler.
+The more natural solution, then, is to provide that information explicitly and let the compiler perform the compile-time evaluation.
+That is where constexpr enters.

 #include <iostream>

-// With a constexpr function, calculations can be done at compile-time!
+// With a constexpr function, evaluation can happen at compile time.

 constexpr int fibonacci(int n)